| Oracle JavaServer Pages Developer's Guide and Reference Release 8.1.7 Part Number A83726-01 |

 OSE doc root directories are outside the database.
 The JNDI lookup mechanism for static files is a front-end for the file system of the server where the database resides.

-The doc root for the OSE default servlet context, /webdomains/contexts/default
+The doc root for the OSE default servlet context, /webdomains/contexts/default, is the following:

 $ORACLE_HOME/jis/public_html